International Car Shipping & Import

 • Australia to New Zealand – 10 days Approx.

-• New Zealand to Australia – 30 days Approx.
+• New Zealand to Australia – From 5 - 30 days Approx. dependent on the shipping line.

 What do I need to consider when shipping my car?